zaengle/craft-toolbelt/docs/03-query-helpers.md

 ## `fill()`

-`fill()` is useful when you want to be sure to end up with a set number of list items in total, drawing from a series of sources in preferential order:
+`fill()` is useful when you want to be sure to end up with a set number of list items in total, drawing from a series of sources in preferential order.
+It is available as a Twig function.

 ```twig
 {% set featuredItems = craft.entries.section('news').isFeatured(true) %}